0BAB1/HOLY_CORE_COURSE/1_fpga_edition/fpga_edition.md

     assert dut.non_cachable_limit_addr.value == 0xAEAEAEAE
 ```

-## 12.2 Updating the cache to add a bypassing interface
+## 12.2 Updating the cache to add a bypassing mechanism

 Well, here is the core of the work we'll have to perform to make this improvement a reality...
 So let's setlle our logic on a nice scheme first...

 ![holy data cache scheme](../images/data_cache.jpg)

-A bit of explaination : Here are the point of attetion that will chage compared to the last cache subystem :
+A bit of explaination : Here are the point of attetion that will change compared to the last cache subystem :

 - We compare the requested address to CSRs to determine "cachability" of the data
   - side note : we compare the TAG of the CSR addresses, meaning the user cannot specify a range lower that a 128 words block or misaligned on 128 words.
-If the dev ignres that well the data may be cached anyway.
-We assumer the end user will know.
-On our side, the implementation will be easy : we simply compare the upper bits, ignoring the lower.
+If the dev ignres that, the data may be cached anyway.
+We assume the end user will define ranges larger than 512 Bytes.
-- We add an **AXI LITE** dimension to our FSM _(new states but shared IDLE)_
+- We add an **AXI LITE** dimension to our FSM *(new states but shared IDLE)*
-- For non cachable data, we declare a single register used to return the read result from **AXI_LITE**
+- For non cachable data, we declare a single register used to return the read result from **AXI_LITE**.
-- we use the `non_cachable` signal to select the `read_data` we want to return.
+- We use the `non_cachable` signal to select the `read_data` we want to return.
-- stalling mecanism is "already implemented : **because we share the same FSM**, the cache will stall as soon as the next decided state is not IDLE (eg going into AXI LITE transaction states)
+- stalling mecanism is **already implemented** : because we share the same FSM, the cache will stall as soon as the next decided state is not IDLE (eg going into AXI LITE transaction states), **but** we'll also declare a `axi_lite_tx_done` bool register to track when the transaction is finished to de assert the `stall` and avoid dealocking.

 > More of the FSM modifications later.

-### 12.2.0 A a bit of reflection on this design

-As we can see, this is quite bit of work, and it adds a bit of complexity.
-At this point, we have two choices :

-- Dump the CSRs and complexity and go full AXI LITE for the data cache (would not be a cache anymore)
-- Or go for this design, more complex for us BUT we get to **flex** that we have a feature rich and applicaiton customizable data cache.

-> And yes, we'll separate data cache from instruction cache if we do that as instruction cache will NOT need AXI_LITE to fetch anything.

-The choice is easy, **let's go for the struggle**, as this is what makes this core a _HOLY CORE_ after all !

 ### 12.2.a : HDL Code

 First, we have to create a whole new `holy_data_cache.sv` file and the tb that goes with it by copy pasting the "old" cache (mostly renaming stuff and modules).

+> We create a new file as we want to keep the **AXI** only *holy cache* for the instruction cache for now.

 Let's start by declaring the `axi_lite_if.sv` interface in the `pkg/` folder :